pingswept/me30-website/content/logistics/projects.md

 **Option 2 – Work with a partner assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner, and make optimal pairs based on your responses to the following questions about wireless network access.

+### More details for projects 4 and 5

+* If you need parts (like a sensor or a certain kind of motor), we're happy to order them for you.
+* See the [Raspberry Pi setup](http://andnowforelectronics.com/notes/pi-setup/) page to learn how to control your Pi via serial cable and the Internet.
+* See the [servers and clients](http://andnowforelectronics.com/notes/servers/) page to learn how to coax your Pi into sending and receiving data through the Internet.
+* See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis and Arduinos as clients and servers
+* See the [Internet](http://andnowforelectronics.com/notes/internet/) page to find out how IP addresses work.

 ## Project #3: Build an electromechanical game